marshall-hobbs96/revature_review_questions_answers/Week2/week-2-review-QA.md

 	 - Yes.
 This is called upcasting.
 It is safe and implicit.
 See [week 1 review on upcasting and downcasting] (https://github.com/marshall-hobbs96/revature_review_questions_answers/blob/main/Week1/week-1-review-QA.md)
 * If a method is first defined in the Dog class (not overridden from the Animal class), can we invoke that method from an Animal reference variable?
 If not, what do we need to do with that Animal reference variable? (hint: starts with down)
 	- We can't if the variable has been assigned an animal object.
 However, if we upcast a dog object into the animal reference variable, we would be able to because the object it refers to is now Dog object.
+	- Example: So if we have a method thats only defined in Dog called bark(), and we do Animal a1 = new Animal(), we cant call bark from a1: a1.bark() wouldnt work, because Animal doesn't have that function. but if we do a1 = new Dog();
+	we should be able to call a1.bark() now because a1 now points to a Dog object, and that object has access to the bark method
 * What is special about the Object class?
 	- The object class is the most base class there is.
 Every class is either a child of the Object class, or grandchildren, or great grandchildren, etc. The object class includes some basic methods which include equals(), hashCode(), and toString();
 	Its important to override these in child classes because otherwise they may not behave in an ideal way.